erfanara/easy-sh/README.md

 - Line editing using readline (all key handlers readline provides now works: ctrl+e , ctrl+a , ctrl+w, ...)
 - Save commands history in `.hist` file using readline (command history navigation using arrow keys)
 - Handle ctrl+c with readline
-- Easily add your built-in functions
+- Easily add your built-in functions (functions, commands, commands with pipelining, ...)
 - Pipeline support
 - Everything in one file (~250 lines of code)